dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

     return "Hello, World!"
 ```

-These 5 lines of code is everything we need to handle HTTP requests and return a "Hello, World!" message.
+These 5 lines of code are everything we need to handle HTTP requests and return a "Hello, World!" message.
 To run it, we need to export a environment variable called `FLASK_APP` and then execute `flask`:

 ```bash
 # flask depends on this env variable to find the main file